michael-collins/aa110-fa2015/exercises/exercise-5.0/3d-realtime-interactive.md

 ##3D Realtime Interactive

-In this exercise, you will gain familiarity with scripting and interactive 3d environment tools.
+In this exercise, you will gain familiarity adding and modifying scripts to control 3D scenes.
 Using your work from Exercise 4.3, you will be importing relevant assets into Playcanvas.com, and creating interactivity.
+Ultimately, this assignment is complete when you can use the keyboard to trigger a change in the state of animation in the 3D scene.

 ##Learning Resources